Life on the set of the original Charmed? Anything but charming a lot of the time.

 "You make me want to vomit.
 You actually gave me a body flashback.
 Well done, fake one - People," McGowan tweeted about her former on-screen sister, along with a link to an article citing Milano's remarks.

 While promoting her E! show Citizen Rose, McGowan revealed she joined Charmed back in 2001 for a very specific reason: to maintain visibility following her alleged assault by Weinstein, which McGowan said happened in 1997.

 "I did the TV show so I could gain a foothold internationally in all areas," she explained, "so when the news broke I could have a foothold and people would pay attention in every region across the globe.
 This is a long plan."

-McGowan hasn't really weighed in on the reboot, though she expressed contempt for a 2013 attempt to revive the show, simply saying, "Lame lame lame lamertons."
+McGowan expressed contempt for a 2013 attempt to revive Charmed, simply tweeting, "Lame lame lame lamertons."

 Though Doherty took issue with the "offensive" insinuation that the original version was not feminist, she tweeted, "I love Charmed.
 I also want it to be respected.
 I'm simply choosing to be constructive about it because negativity has no place in my life."

-But they noted the reboot is a new story and new take on the Halliwell sisters, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."
+But she noted that the reboot is a new story and new take on the sisterly coven, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."

 "To all the fans—there is no one like you.
 Thank you for loving the show we loved so much," Milano tweeted.
 "And thank you for listening, sharing, and growing with me.
 I appreciate you."